-The Reverse Logistics Association is a members' driven, global trade association for the returns and reverse industry, offering information, research, solutions and services for Manufacturers, Branded, and Retail companies from Third Party Providers.
-Our goals are to educate and inform Reverse Logistics professionals around the world and be the voice of the reverse industry.
+The Reverse Logistics Association is the authoritative body for best practices related to reverse logistics.
+RLA is a member driven, global trade association for the returns and reverse industry.
+The RLA offers information, research, solutions, and facilitates networking introductions for manufacturers, retail companies and third-party providers.
+Our goal is to educate and inform reverse logistics professionals globally and be the voice of the reverse industry.

 A complete supply chain dedicated to the reverse flow of products and materials for the purpose of returns, repair, remanufacture, and/or recycling.

-We refer to the term "reverse logistics" as all activity associated with a product/service after the point of sale, the ultimate goal to optimize or make more efficient aftermarket activity, thus saving money and environmental resources.
+We refer to the term "reverse logistics" as all activity associated with a product/service after the point of sale, the ultimate goal to optimize or make more efficient aftermarket activity, thus saving money and environmental resources and protecting your brand.

 The RLA Advisory Board is comprised of member companies that have a global reach of products and services, and who have been in the RLA for at least 1 year.
 Board companies provide senior level company representatives who are active with the RLA in multiple capacities such as Committees, research, speaking roles, sponsorships, etc. Board members support and participate in RLA events around the world and support RLA membership at the Gold or Platinum levels.
 Board members serve for a 3-year term and can be re-elected to the board by the member companies.